The Bettie Steiger Community Enrichment Center and Business Incubator:

 The concept for the Center first developed as a result of Bettie and her husband Don’s visits to the Colfax Library.
 It was during occasional stops to check their email that the couple came to realize the impact the library was having within the community.

-“We couldn’t believe the technical, educational and emotional needs being filled each and every time we visited the library,” says Don Steiger, Bettie’s husband of 52 years.
+“We couldn’t believe the technical, educational and emotional needs being filled by library staff each and every time we visited,” says Don Steiger, Bettie’s husband of 52 years.
 “Bettie spent her life teaching and inspiring others, so she and I often discussed the amazing work being done right here in downtown Colfax.”

 Library Director Kristie Kirkpatrick’s says that admiration goes both ways.
 “The first time I met Bettie, I knew she was a real go getter.”
 Only later did Kirkpatrick learn the extent of Bettie’s background.

-It is important to Kirkpatrick that the Center honors Bettie in a way that has a positive and lasting impact upon the community.
-She envisions everything from art gallery showings and the sale of artisan wares, to educational, yoga and art classes.
+It is important to Kirkpatrick that The Center honors Bettie in a way that has a positive and lasting impact upon the community.

 Purchased entirely with private funds, the Center’s finances will be separate from those of Whitman County Library District.
 According to Kirkpatrick, “The facility will benefit the entire county but the library’s budget could never handle such a venture.”
-Kirkpatrick explains that partnerships with the Colfax Chamber of Commerce, the Colfax Arts Council, freelance artists and educational instructors along with foundational programming support will cover ongoing costs.
+Kirkpatrick explains that partnerships with a number of local agencies, community groups, freelance artists and educational instructors along with foundational programming support will cover ongoing costs.

 The biggest hurdle will be renovation of the building and this is where Kirkpatrick needs your help.
 “Our goal is to get the Center up and running as quickly as possible.”
 Kirkpatrick encourages anybody interested in donating to the project, utilizing the facility or assisting with grant writing to give her a call today at 509-397-4366.